rafaelcgs10/fuzzy-rename-libreto-thumbnails/README.md

 All you have to do is run

 ```
-python rename.py
+python rename.py games_list/Nintendo\ -\ GameCube.txt
 ```

-on the games folder.
+with these files in the games folder.

-This script works recursively in the directory.
+Don't forget to give `.txt` of which console you are renaming.

-So if you have a `roms` folder centralizing all your roms and it has subdirectories, you should have no problem.
+This script works recursively in the directory tree.

 Don't worry, the script will prompt a question before start renaming files.

-To update the `games_list` file run:
+To update the `games_list` folder run:

 ```
 scrapy runspider spyder.py